Hypothyroidism - Symptoms

 - decreased heart rate

-When to see a doctor: One must see our doctor if they are feeling tired for no reason or have any of the other signs or symptoms of hypothyroidism; namely, dry skin, pale, puffy face, constipation, high cholesterol levels or a hoarse voice.
+When to seek medical help: One must see our homeopathic consultants if they are feeling tired for no reason or have any of the other signs or symptoms of hypothyroidism; namely, dry skin, pale, puffy face, constipation, high cholesterol levels or a hoarse voice.

 If hypothyroidism is not treated properly, the patient many experience different problems, such as the following: